 We recognise that everyone has different needs and circumstances and these are likely to influence and shape their experiences as an OU staff member.
 We encourage our staff to tell us about their needs so that we can support them more effectively and check that our policies and practices are working to advance equality for all.

-For more information please view our Equality and Diversity website.
+For more information please view our Equality, Diversity and Inclusion website.